openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 <a name="note2"></a> *Note 2: The Hue Dimmer can be integrated but needs additional rule-configuration to work properly.
 See below for example.*

 <a name="note3"></a> *Note 3: The illuminance channel value is being reported incorrectly.
 Transform by 10000\*log10(measuredValue+1) to get the correct illuminance in lux.*

+<a name="note4"></a> *Note 4: Xiaomi devices are not fully ZigBee compliant, and don't play well with some routers.
+Please refer to [this}(https://community.hubitat.com/t/xiaomi-aqara-devices-pairing-keeping-them-connected/623) thread for more information.*

 ## Discovery